w3c/wcag-act-rules/content/rules/047fe0/proposed.md

 ### Outcome {#outcome}

-An _outcome_ is a conclusion that comes from evaluating an ACT Rule on a [test subject](https://www.w3.org/TR/act-rules-format/#test-subject) or one of its constituent [test target](https://www.w3.org/TR/act-rules-format/#test-target).
-An outcome can be one of the three following types:
+A conclusion that comes from evaluating an ACT Rule on a [test subject][] or one of its constituent test target.
+An outcome can be one of the five following types:

 - **Inapplicable:** No part of the test subject matches the applicability
-- **Passed:** A [test target](https://www.w3.org/TR/act-rules-format/#test-target) meets all expectations
+- **Passed:** A [test target][] meets all expectations
-- **Failed:** A [test target](https://www.w3.org/TR/act-rules-format/#test-target) does not meet all expectations
+- **Failed:** A [test target][] does not meet all expectations
+- **cantTell:** Whether the rule is applicable, or not all expectations were met could not be fully determined by the tester.
+- **Untested**: The tester has not attempted to evaluate the test subject.

-**Note:** A rule has one `passed` or `failed` outcome for every [test target](https://www.w3.org/TR/act-rules-format/#test-target).
+**Note**: A rule has one `passed` or `failed` outcome for every [test target][].
+When a tester evaluates a test target it can also be reported as `cantTell` if the rule cannot be tested in its entirety.
+For example, when applicability was automated, but the expectations have to be evaluated manually.

 When there are no test targets the rule has one `inapplicable` outcome.
-This means that each [test subject](https://www.w3.org/TR/act-rules-format/#test-subject) will have one or more outcomes.
+If the tester is unable to determine whether there are test targets there will be one `cantTell` outcome.
+And when no evaluation has occurred the test target has one untested outcome.
+This means that each [test subject][] always has one or more outcomes.

-**Note:** Implementations using the [EARL10-Schema](https://www.w3.org/TR/EARL10-Schema/) can express the outcome with the [outcome property](https://www.w3.org/TR/EARL10-Schema/#outcome).
-In addition to `passed`, `failed` and `inapplicable`, EARL 1.0 also defined an `incomplete` outcome.
-While this cannot be the outcome of an ACT Rule when applied in its entirety, it often happens that rules are only partially evaluated.
-For example, when applicability was automated, but the expectations have to be evaluated manually.
-Such "interim" results can be expressed with the `incomplete` outcome.
+Outcomes used in ACT Rules can be expressed using the [outcome property][] of the [[EARL10-Schema]][].

 ### Perceivable content {#perceivable-content}